MICHELE NORRIS, Host:

 BOWMAN: It was Iraq what Casey calls his searing experience that made him realize the Army must be remade, but how?
 The Army is split into two camps.
 General Casey is on one side.
 General Petraeus is on the other.
 Petraeus wants the Army to focus on small wars, counterinsurgencies like Iraq and Afghanistan.
 Casey wants a balance between conventional and irregular warfare, saying the Army must be prepared to do it all.

-Mr. ANDREW KREPINEVICH (Retired Army Office; Defense Analyst): General Casey talks about an era of persistent conflict.
+ANDREW KREPINEVICH: General Casey talks about an era of persistent conflict.
 I think, really, we're looking at an era of persistent irregular conflict.

 BOWMAN: Andrew Krepinevich is a retired Army officer and defense analyst.